-For memory, I chose a single stick of 8gb ddr4 memory which is clocked at 2400Mhz.
-As the motherboard supports memory clocked up to 2133Mhz, it will automatically get downclocked to 2133Mhz.
-But as the price of Kingston HyperX 2133Mhz 8gb ram is more than $60.
+For memory, I chose a single stick of 8gb ddr4 memory which is clocked at 2133Mhz.
+As the motherboard supports memory clocked up to 2133Mhz, it’s the best match for this build.
+As the price of most of the DDR4 memories is more than $90.
 It’s better to choose this module which comes around $80 and will save some more bucks.

 As compared to the ddr3 memories, ddr4 are even faster and are clocked at higher frequencies.
 The power consumption is also lower than those ddr3 sticks i.e., 1.25V as compared to 1.5V.
 It makes ddr4 memories more powerful and more power efficient.

 I replaced the RX 480 4gb with the gtx 1060 3gb edition because the price of the latter is much lower and the performance is similar.
-Currently games like the Witcher 3, Shadow of Mordor, GTA V etc. can use up to 3-4gb of GPU memory and the gtx 1060 3gb will perform very well in these cases is performing almost equivalent to the RX 480 4gb in almost any game.
+Currently games like the Witcher 3, Shadow of Mordor, GTA V etc. can use up to 3-4gb of GPU memory and the GTX 1060 3gb will perform very well in these cases is performing almost equivalent to the RX 480 4gb in almost any game.
 So this time, the gtx 1060 3gb will be a better choice for this build because of the price to performance ratio.
-As the RX 580 is launched, the RX 480 will disappear soon and the price of 580 will not be less than $200 in any way.
+As the RX 580 is launched, the RX 480 has almost disappeared and the price of 580 is not less than $200 in any way.

-The EVGA gtx 1060 3gb SC gaming edition is a single fan card which runs very silent and comes with a factory overclock of 1067Mhz and a boost clock of 1835Mhz.
+The EVGA gtx 1060 3gb SC gaming edition is a single fan card which runs very silent and comes with a factory overclock of 1556Mhz and a boost clock of 1797Mhz.
 The card is capable of playing any game at 1080p ultra settings with 60+ fps.
-Combined with the core i5 7500, it will perform up to its full potential as the processor is capable of handling any high-end graphics card.
+Combined with the Pentium G4600, it will perform almost up to its full potential as the processor is capable of handling any mid-end graphics card.

 Western Digital Blue 1TB HDD